 b.
 Environmental Clearance

-The establishment of a recycling facility for e-waste recycling comes under Infrastructure Projects of the EIA notification dated September 2006 notified under the Environment (Protection) Act, 1986.
-It has similar requirements as the projects covered under the Treatment Storage Disposal Facility (TSDF).
+The establishment of a recycling facility for e-waste comes under the Infrastructure Projects of the EIA notification dated September 2006, notified under the Environment (Protection) Act, 1986.
+It has similar requirements to the projects covered under the Treatment Storage Disposal Facility (TSDF).

-Any person, who is likely to establish or take any steps to establish any type of E-waste recycling or processing, which is likely to discharge sewage or trade effluent into any stream or well or sewer or on land has to obtain consent of the concerned State Pollution Control Board.
-Similarly, any person, who is likely to establish or operate any e-waste recycling plant or process e-waste in any manner that is likely to cause air pollution is not permitted to discharge or cause the emission of any air pollutant in excess of the standards laid down by the concerned State Pollution Control Board.
+Any person who is likely to establish or take any steps to establish any type of E-waste recycling or processing, which is likely to discharge sewage or trade effluent into any stream or well, or sewer, or on land, has to obtain consent from the concerned State Pollution Control Board.
+Similarly, any person who is likely to establish or operate any e-waste recycling plant or process e-waste in any manner that is likely to cause air pollution is not permitted to discharge or cause the emission of any air pollutant in excess of the standards laid down by the concerned State Pollution Control Board.
 These emissions are regulated by the State Pollution Control Board/Committee and are subject to prior consent from the same.

-The entrepreneur has to obtain the Consent for Establishment (CTE), which is the first and foremost requirement and is obtained prior to the setting up of the industry.
-If the industry falls under schedule I of Environment Impact Assessment notification of 2006, it requires Environmental Clearance (EC).
+The entrepreneur has to obtain the Consent for Establishment (CTE), which is the first and foremost requirement, and is obtained before setting up the industry.
+If the industry falls under Schedule I of the Environment Impact Assessment notification of 2006, it requires Environmental Clearance (EC).

 i.Procedure for Obtaining Environmental Clearances (EC)

-The industrial unit which proposes to process e-waste is considered as any other industrial unit which handles hazardous substances and is liable to under the Environment Clearance Notification of 2006 as it causes pollute air and water.
+The industrial unit, which proposes to process e-waste, is considered as any other industrial unit that handles hazardous substances and is liable under the Environment Clearance Notification of 2006, as it causes polluted air and water.

 1. Screening